Holic75/Baldurs-gate-dnd-3.5/README.md

 For 10 seconds character receives +1 bonus to <PRO_HISHER> attack roll per 2 points of Charisma above 10 and deals 1 extra point of damage with every hit.

 #### Dispelling Touch
-You remove magical effects from a creature by touching it.
+You remove magical effects from a creature by touching it with the probability equal to 60% + 2% per caster level.

 ### Sorcerer bloodline spells